 Within the framework established in the rules and regulations of this code, an individual is as free as possible to conduct their own academic and non-academic life making decisions in acceptance of responsibility should such choices violate these regulations.

 Students are required to engage in responsible social conduct that reflects credit upon the College community and to model good citizenship in any community.
 Any student found to have committed or to have attempted to commit the following misconduct is subject to the disciplinary process and sanctions:

 a.
 Furnishing false information to any College official, faculty member, or office.

 b.
 Forgery, alteration, or misuse of any College document, record, or instrument of identification.

 3. Conduct which threatens or endangers the health or safety of any person.

 c.
 Written communication, whether hard copy or electronic means (including but not limited to texts, emails, other social media), that includes threats, harassment, intimidation, and/or coercion.

 4. Attempted or actual theft of and/or damage to property of the College, or property of a member of the College community, or other personal or public property, on or off campus.

-5. Hazing, defined as an act or behavior which endangers the mental or physical health or safety of a student, which destroys or removes public or private property, or that a reasonable person would find demeaning, for the purpose of initation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
-The express or implied consent of participants will not be a defense.
-Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this rule.
+5. Hazing, defined as any reckless or intentional act which endangers the mental or physical health or safety of a student, for the purpose of initiation, admission into, affiliation with, or as a condition for continued membership in, a group or organization.
+This may include the destruction or removal of public or private property, or any act that a reasonable person would find demeaning, uncomfortable, embarrassing, humiliating or ridiculing.
+The express or implied consent of participants will not be an excuse.
+Apathy or acquiescence in the presence of hazing are not neutral acts; they are violations of this policy.

 6. Failure to comply with directions of College officials, Public Safety officers, or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.